 Meta Description: A brief explanation of fewer than 160 characters of the contents of a page and is found in the page’s header code.
 Search engines often use the meta description to display in their SERPs.
 In the search results, the meta description is found below the result’s title and provides a sample of the content on the page.

 Meta Keywords: Previously used by search engines in the 90s and early 00s to help determine what a web page was about, the meta keywords tag is no longer used by any major search engines.

 Minification: To minify something means to remove as many unnecessary characters from the source code as possible without altering functionality.
 Whereas compression makes something smaller, minification actually removes things.

 Mirror Site: A complete replica of a website, placed on a different URL.
-They are used when the original website generates too much traffic for the server to support.
-Mirror sites serve the population in different locations (different continents) and ensure good user experience and fast page load.
+They are often used when the original website generates too much traffic for the server to support.
+Mirror sites serve the population in different locations (different continents) and ensure a positive user experience, with faster page loads.

 Mobile Optimization: Improving a website so it is well suited for viewing and interaction via a mobile device.
-Optimizing for a mobile device usually means that the layout will need to be readjusted, the text will need to be readjusted for easy reading, any navigation or CTA buttons enlarged, and image size optimized.
+Optimizing for a mobile device usually means that the layout will need to be readjusted, the text will need to be modified for easier reading, navigation or CTA buttons enlarged, and the image size optimized.